-Eighteenmile Creek wanders gently through the green hill country of northern Putnam County, revealing not in the least any potential for tragedy along its banks.
-But tragedy visited a group of hunters camped out one night in a cave.
+LIBERTY, W.Va.—Eighteenmile Creek wanders quietly through the hill country of northern Putnam County, revealing not in the least any potential for tragedy along its banks.
+Yet, tragedy visited a group of hunters camping one night in a cave in the early 1800s.

-Historians of the lower Kanawha Valley have cited the story in a number of publications, though I'll defer to master story-teller Jim Comstock, who published this retelling of the incident at least twice in the West Virginia Heritage Encyclopedia.
-I've excerpted this from supplemental volume four, page 12.
+Historians of the lower Kanawha Valley have cited the story in several publications.
+However, Jim Comstock published the following and most extensive narrative regarding the incident at least twice in the West Virginia Heritage Encyclopedia.

 A TERRIBLE TRAGEDY